griffithlab/rnaseq_tutorial_wiki/IGV-Tutorial.md

 **Example 2b**
-* center on the one base deletion, and Sort alignments by `base` on the reverse strand reads
+* Center on the one base deletion, and Sort alignments by `base` on the reverse strand reads

 ![Example 2b](Images/IGV/example2b.png)